 Seattle's Green New Deal in 2019 established the goals of net zero emissions by 2030.
 This includes all emissions from the city, including from individuals, businesses, and industry.
-Previous to that the city in 2018 had the goal of these reductions by 2030.
+Previous to that the city in 2018 had the goal of these reductions by 2030, and carbon neutral by 2050.
 These earlier goals are often still cited by the executive branch:

 Overall reduction of 53% – 6% per year